evert/push-please/draft-pot-prefer-push.md

 ### Example using Prefer-Push header

-Because the Structered Headers format does not have a way to define headers of arbitrarly depth, a custom format is used.
+Because the Structered Headers format does not have a way to define lists of arbitrary depth, a custom format is used.
 This format is intended to resemble existing HTTP headers but there's no direct equivalent.

 ~~~~